 To protect the intact groups of typical examples of Victorian, Edwardian and, to a lesser extent, Californian Bungalow styles predominantly single storey, detached houses.

-To encourage the contemporary interpretation of traditional building design within the area.
+To encourage the contemporary interpretation of traditional building design and use of materials within the area.

-To encourage the use of traditional construction materials in the area.

 To encourage the use of appropriate fence types, designs and locations.

 To encourage the appropriate development, form and scale of garages and/or carports.